 - What you want to achieve with your intranet and therefore, how you can measure success.

 - What your end users truly want from a new intranet deployment.

 - Who is responsible for the intranet project and management after the launch.

 - What features are useful for your end users.

-Most importantly, it ensures you deliver a great employee experience and provide a truly valuable support tool for your staff.
+Most importantly, it ensures you deliver a great digital employee experience and provide a truly valuable support tool for your staff.

 1. Goals and Purpose

 The first step of planning your new intranet is to understand what you want to achieve and how your intranet can truly deliver value by improving business processes.
 This helps you align your project to your organisation’s goals and show key stakeholders how your intranet will deliver real business value.
 And after launching, you’ll be able to measure the effectiveness of your intranet based on your goals.